OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

             }
         ]

-8. For demonstration purposes we are going to also copy the generated html template file associated with this connector that will be used to display the connector in the UI.
+8. For the purposes of demonstrating this sample, copy the generated html template file associated with this connector.
+This file will be used to display the connector in the UI.

-    Inside the connector jar we just created search for a file containing "1.4.html".
+   Inside the connector jar that you created, search for a file containing "1.4.html".

         $ cd path/to/openidm
         $ jar -tvf connectors/hrdb-connector-1.4.1.0.jar | grep "1.4.html"

-    Extract the file you found above into the /path/to/openidm/ui directory.
+   Extract the file that you found in the preceding step into the /path/to/openidm/ui directory.

         $ jar -xvf connectors/hrdb-connector-1.4.1.0.jar ui/org.forgerock.openicf.connectors.hrdb.HRDBConnector_1.4.html
         $ mkdir -p ui/extension/templates/admin/connector; mv ui/org.forgerock.openicf.connectors.hrdb.HRDBConnector_1.4.html ui/extension/templates/admin/connector